qwertyTanz786/Fuel-Demand-Forecast-System/README.md

 ---

 # Conclusion
-The UAE Smart Fuel Demand Forecasting System demonstrates how Machine Learning can be applied to transportation and fuel analytics.
+The Smart Fuel Demand Forecasting System demonstrates how Machine Learning can be applied to transportation and fuel analytics.
 By combining feature engineering, XGBoost regression, and an interactive Streamlit dashboard, the system provides actionable fuel demand insights and cost estimates for a wide variety of vehicle categories operating across the UAE.